 Did you Apple Camp holds a special summer camp for kids and it’s FREE?
-Neither did I. Well that’s until this past summer when I caught wind of this amazing opportunity and jumped at the chance to sign Kiddo up.
-There are two camps each on focusing on a different software application Kiddo signed up for the Stories in Motion iMovies camp where she learned first-hand movie making skills from the Apple Geniuses.
+Neither did I. Well that’s until a few summers ago when I caught wind of this amazing opportunity and jumped at the chance to sign Kiddo up.
+There are three camps each on focusing on a different software application Kiddo signed up for the Stories in Motion iMovies camp where she learned first-hand movie making skills from the Apple Geniuses.
+This year they are adding one for coding and one for Garage Band.

 Creative Creatures Wanted

-The first day of Apple Camp the campers were greeted by their team of veteran camp counselors and given a bag full of swag that would make fellow Apple fans swoon.
+On the first day of Apple Camp campers are met by their team of veteran camp counselors and given a bag full of swag that would make fellow Apple fans swoon.
 Each child received a rad apple green T-shirt with Apple Camp logo, a lanyard with Apple Camp name tag, their very own pair of Apple Ear Pods, and the coolest Apple Camp flash drive wristband.

 She really formed an appreciation for filmmaking and took her film debut rather seriously.
 Watching this from behind-the-scenes was really amazing.
 She took pride in playing director and making sure every little detail was perfect down to props and costume changes for the actresses.